 2. The payload returned from your task, included in the request body as URL-encoded key-value pairs

-3. The status of the task (complete, failed, timeout).
+3. The status of the completed task: COMPLETE, FAILED, or TIMEOUT.

 Here’s an example callback request that Beam would make to your server: